severalnines/docs/user-guide/admin_settings.rst

 ..
 Attention:: For Active Directory, ensure you configure the exact distinguished name (with proper capitalization) since the LDAP interchange format (LDIF) fields are returned in capital letters.

-For example on how to setup OpenLDAP autentication with ClusterControl, please refer to `this blog post <http://www.severalnines.com/blog/how-setup-centralized-authentication-clustercontrol-users-ldap>`_.
+For example on how to setup OpenLDAP authentication with ClusterControl, please refer to `this blog post <http://www.severalnines.com/blog/how-setup-centralized-authentication-clustercontrol-users-ldap>`_.

 For example on integrating ClusterControl with FreeIPA and Windows Active Directory, please refer to `this blog post <http://severalnines.com/blog/integrating-clustercontrol-freeipa-and-windows-active-directory-authentication>`_.